Postage stamps in the UK, early-mid 20th century

 Class of postage stamps

-There was no such thing as a first or second class of postage.
-The Post Office simply dealt with all mail as quickly as possible - a much more efficient arrangement in my view.
+There was no such thing as a first or second class of postage before 1968.
+The Post Office simply dealt with all mail as quickly as possible rather than intentionally hold up second class - a much more efficient arrangement in my view.

 Perforated markings on stamps - the alternative to franking